Call Us! Button

 Don’t Pigeonhole Them

 Pigeons are often regarded as a nuisance these days.
 However, these lovely birds are pretty exceptional.
 Not only can they find their way home from great distances, but they also have a number of other astonishing abilities.
+Dive into fun facts about birds to explore more about their fascinating capabilities.

 • They have excellent vision.
 They can even see ultraviolet light, which has helped them locate survivors from wrecked or drowned ships.